ovelindstrom/routes-api-demo/README.md

 ## Description

-A demo project for building robust and well-designed REST APIs using Spring Boot.
-This application showcases best practices for API development, including HATEOAS, GraphQL, observability with Micrometer and OpenTelemetry, and security scanning with OWASP Dependency-Check.
+A demo project for building robust and well-designed REST APIs.
+This application showcases best practices for API development, observability with Micrometer and OpenTelemetry, and security scanning with OWASP Dependency-Check.

+**This version is using Jakarta EE 10 and Open Liberty 25 as a server.**

 ## Features

 - **RESTful Endpoints**: Full CRUD operations for routes, buses, and destinations.
-- **HATEOAS Support**: HAL and HAL-FORMS with affordances for self-describing APIs.
-- **Pagination**: Pageable responses for large datasets.
 - **Validation**: Bean validation on request DTOs.
-- **Observability**: Micrometer metrics exported to OpenTelemetry.
 - **Security Scanning**: OWASP Dependency-Check fails builds on high-severity vulnerabilities (CVSS >= 7.0).
-- **In-Memory Database**: H2 for easy testing and development.
+- **In-Memory Database**: DerbyDB for easy testing and development.
-- **Actuators**: Health checks, metrics, and info endpoints.
+- **Actuators**: Health checks.

 ## Prerequisites